Master of Athletic Training

-The goal is to provide students with varied clinical education experiences that allow the student to integrate knowledge and skills with real-time opportunities under the direction of a preceptor.
-Over the course of two years, students will progress through supervised experiences with increasing amounts of clinical responsibility leading to independent practice upon graduation.
+Students in the OSU Master of Athletic Training degree program (MATRN) are required to complete athletic training clinical experiences over the two years you are enrolled in the program.
+The goal is to provide you with varied athletic training clinical experiences that allow you to integrate knowledge and skills with real-time opportunities under the guidance of a preceptor.
+Over the course of two years, you will progress through supervised experiences with increasing amounts of clinical responsibility leading to autonomous practice upon graduation.

 Athletic training clinical experiences begin the first year in the program and continue until graduation.
 For both first- and second-year students, the athletic training clinical experiences will begin the last week of July or first week of August – with the actual start date provided in advance.
 Some athletic training clinical experiences will occur during academic calendar breaks (e.g., winter and spring break).
 At the end of year 1, you will have a break from program related athletic training clinical experiences until returning for the start of year 2.

 You will be assigned to preceptors at both on and off campus affiliated sites.
 Some sites will require travel to and from the site, generally < 30 minutes each direction.
 The length of the athletic training clinical education assignments will vary and are designed to provide you opportunities to experience varied patient populations and a variety of health conditions commonly seen in athletic training practice.
 You will also complete at least one immersive experience, which allows you to experience the totality of care provided by athletic trainers.
 The assignments are made in consultation with program faculty and preceptors.
 The program follows OSU’s non-discrimination policies when assigning students to clinical sites.

 All program related athletic training clinical experiences are associated with courses in the students’ program of study (Year 1 – KIN 509 and Year 2 – KIN 510).
 Per University policy, for each credit hour registered, students are expected to attain at least 30 hours of clinical education experiences.